 NHS and care workers

-Vulnerable residents will require care and essential goods during the coronavirus emergency and we want to ensure that the people delivering these services can do so without worrying about a parking ticket.
+Vulnerable residents may require home healthcare visits during the coronavirus emergency and we want to ensure that the people delivering these services can do so without worrying about a parking ticket.

-We are asking those undertaking essential home visits or making deliveries to email us email@example.com with the vehicle registration being used and a brief explanation of the work being carried out.
+We are asking those who need to park during the course of their work for the NHS or healthcare provider to email us at firstname.lastname@example.org with the vehicle registration being used and a brief explanation of the nature of their role.
 These vehicles will be added to a list allowing them to park in any permit bay (in a road where there are residents’ permits) or council run car park across the borough until the current social distancing measures are lifted by the government.

 If you are already carrying out these visits, and haven’t yet told us your vehicle registration, please display some evidence of your role in the windscreen of the vehicle when you’re parked in a permit bay or car park as a way of letting our officers know.
 This could be a photocopy of your work pass with sensitive information removed, or a letter of evidence from your employer.

-Alternatively you may wish to use the government’s parking pass scheme for NHS staff, health and social care workers, NHS volunteers and critical workers who are eligible for free parking from local authorities.
+Alternatively you may wish to use the government’s parking pass scheme for NHS staff, health and social care workers and NHS volunteers who are eligible for free parking from local authorities.
 You can get a pass from your employer or the organisation that you are volunteering with.

 Permit holders may use council car parks

-To help ease on-street parking pressure we have made Crescent Road car park available for resident permit holders in Zones C and G to use.
+To help ease on-street parking pressure Crescent Road car park is available for resident permit holders in Zones C and G to use.
 Permit holders in Zone A may park in Great Hall car park.

 Zone B residents may park in Royal Victoria Place car park on levels 0, 1, 2, 6, 7 and 8.
 We would like to ensure levels 3, 4 and 5 are kept available for those who need to shop for medicines or food.
 This will be enforced so please park on the correct levels, thank you.